Oven Fried Fish

 • In a deep pie plate or large shallow bowl, whisk together eggs and hot sauce.

-• Add each fillet to the bag of cornmeal breading to coat then dip into beaten eggs on both sides, then lastly add back into the cornmeal breading and shake liberally to coat well.
+• Add each fillet into beaten eggs on both sides, then add into the cornmeal breading and shake liberally to coat well.
 Place the fillet on the coated baking sheet.
 Repeat with each fillet.

 • Liberally spray the tops of each fillet with non-stick baking spray coating the fish well until completely covered in spray.
 Bake for 25-30 minutes depending on thickness of fillets until golden brown but still juicy in the inside.